 NOW, THEREFORE, the Board of Directors of the Valley Clean Energy Alliance hereby adopts the Operating Budget Option 1 for Fiscal Year 2020-2021.

-PASSED, APPROVED AND ADOPTED , at a regu lar meeting of the Valley Clean Energy Alliance,

-held on the, 20 20, by the following vote:
+PASSED, APPROVED AND ADOPTED, at a regular meeting of the Valley Clean Energy Alliance, held on the day of , 2020, by the following vote:

-AYES:

-NOES:

-ABSENT:

-ABSTAIN:

-Don Saylor, VCE Chair

 Alisa M. Lembke, VCEA Board Secretary